The Big Job (film): Plot

 The story begins in London in 1950.
 A gang of robbers led by the self-proclaimed George "The Great" Brain rob a bank, stealing £50,000.
-They choose a hearse as a getaway vehicle and are pursued and caught by the police.
-However, before being caught they manage to conceal the money (which is in a briefcase) in the trunk of a hollow tree, before all three are arrested.
+They choose a hearse as a getaway vehicle (also dressing as undertakers) and are pursued into a rural area.
+George runs over fields before being caught by the police.
+However, before being caught George manages to conceal the money (which is in a briefcase) in the trunk of a hollow tree, before all three are arrested.
 The gang are sentenced to serve fifteen years in Wormwood Scrubs prison.

-Upon their release in 1965, the gang go back to the spot where they had left the money, only to find it is now a new town, and a housing estate has been built around the tree.
-They are dismayed that the tree now lies in the grounds of the local police station - but it is invitingly close to the boundary wall.
+Upon their release in 1965, the gang go back to the spot where they had left the money, only to find it is now built over by a new town, and a housing estate has been built around the tree.
+They are dismayed that the tree now lies in the grounds of the local police station – but it is invitingly close to the boundary wall.
 George and his gang take up rooms in a nearby house rented from a widow and her daughter who also live there.
-They rent two double rooms on the first floor.
+They rent two double rooms on the first floor, one looking directly at the tree.
+They give the false names of Mr and Mrs Hook, Mr Line and Dr Sinker (allegedly an ornithologist).
 In order to provide a respectable front, George reluctantly agrees to marry his longtime girlfriend Myrtle Robbins who is not so enamoured about the idea of recovering the loot and wants George to settle down with her.
+They are all somewhat dismayed to find out over dinner that a third room is rented out to a policeman.

+They steal a seaside observation telescope (requiring a penny every 5 minutes) to observe the tree.
+Their first plan simply steals a ladder to get over the wall but someone steals it back.
+Their second plan involves firing a harpoon with a rope attached, to hit the tree.
+Their third plan is to tunnel over but this requires Dr Sinker to swap rooms with the landlady and due to a misunderstanding he ends up marrying her, but this at least achieves access to the lower room.

 The incompetent criminals fail in their numerous attempts to get over or under the wall, all the while trying to conceal their true activities from their landlady, her daughter and a local police constable who also stays there.
-Eventually, when the men have botched an attempt to tunnel into the grounds, the frustrated women hatch their own plot to gain the money, and succeed, only to find that the money has been shredded by little bustards nesting in the tree.
+Eventually, when the men have botched an attempt to tunnel into the grounds, with the police choir falling into the tunnel, the frustrated women hatch their own plot to gain the money, and succeed, only to find that the money has been shredded by mice nesting in the tree.